FilipOsowski/howmuchtime/README.md

 ```
 ## Additional Help
 ```
-usage: hmt [-h] [-a date | -r date]
+usage: hmt [-a date [name] | -r date/name | -h]

 Countdown to a date.

 optional arguments:
-  -h, --help  show this help message and exit
+  -a date [name], --add-date date [name]
-  -a date     Add date in YYYY-MM-DD formate for counting down to.
+                        Add date in YYYY-MM-DD format (with an optional name) for counting down to
+  -r date/name, --remove-date date/name
-  -r date     Removed a currently tracked date.
+                        Remove a currently tracked date by specifying the date or its name
+  -h, --help            Show this help message and exit
 ```